codex-corp/PromptVerse/README.md

 - **Database-backed workflows** – create, edit, clone, and rate prompts stored in a shared SQLite catalog.
 - **Lightning-fast discovery** – advanced filtering and live search keep the right prompt a keystroke away.
 - **Built-in transformer** – open the transformer window from anywhere with <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Space</kbd>.
+- **ChatGPT supercharge** – flip the transformer to ChatGPT mode for guided mode suggestions, inline analytics, and developer-grade scaffolds.
 - **Offline-ready PWA** – install PromptVerse as a desktop experience on Windows 11 or any modern browser.
 - **Dark mode design system** – accessible theming tuned for productive day and night work.